 Ask the right questions

-A modernization engagement is an intensive exercise, so it is imperative to have a clear understanding of the strategic intent behind the modernization goal.
+A modernization engagement is an intensive exercise, so it is imperative to have a clear understanding of the strategic intent behind the application portfolio rationalization goal.
 By asking the right set of questions, modernization experts can identify the rationale for the change while also uncovering the associated pain points.
 These often include lack of competence, increased complexity, high cost of maintenance, IT and business misalignment or other technology challenges.

 Speak to the right people